bookofproofs/bookofproofs.github.io/_sources/history/18th-century/mutis.md

 **José Celestino Mutis** was a Spanish scientist who organised and directed the Royal Botanical Expedition of the New Kingdom of Granada, one of the most important scientific expeditions of the eighteenth century.

 ### Mathematical Profile (Excerpt):
-1. Developed new formulas for the calculation of Areas of Triangles
-2. Co-authored a paper on the equations used to calculate the area of arbitrary polyhedrons.
-3. Developed a new method for calculating the area of Polygons
-4. Published the first major work on the geometric properties of Plane Curves.
-5. Founded the Mutis Academy of Mathematical Sciences in 1789.
-6. Established a rigorous vocabulary for the basic terms of algebra.
-7. Pioneered developments in analytic geometry, a collaboration between Descartes’ analytic geometry and Newton’s calculus.
-8. Established the use of barometric measurements for surveying.
-9. Developed a method for measuring the circumference of the Earth.
-10. Discovered the Differential Equations of Planetary Motion.

 Born 6 April 1732, Cádiz, Spain.
 Died 11 September 1808, Bogota, Colombia.